Industrial Wireless Part 3: Choosing Between Wi-Fi and Cellular

 Although Wi-Fi 6 was developed to provide a major performance boost over previous generations, in some cases, it just isn’t enough.
 “We typically see cellular in places where those unlicensed technologies can't provide the data throughput and connectivity you need for your application,” says Justin Shade, senior product marketing specialist for wireless products at Phoenix Contact (Middletown, Pennsylvania).
 “If you want to do a firmware update or remote connect to a drive or a PLC and Wi-Fi doesn't give you the signal strength to get the data rate you need, a cellular connection can provide it.”

 The speed of the latest generations of cellular networks enables them to transfer massive volumes of data, once again providing a major advantage over Wi-Fi for the right application.
-“Especially when it involves gigabytes or terabytes of data per week or per month, that’s where cellular technology really shines,” says Harald Remmert, senior director of technology, Digi International (Hopkins, Minnesota).
-“And then you have the quality of service that Wi-Fi, for example, is not able to provide to that degree.
+“Especially when it involves gigabytes or terabytes of data per week or per month, that’s where private mobile networks based on cellular technology really shine,” says Harald Remmert, senior director of technology, Digi International (Hopkins, Minnesota).
+“And on top of that you have the range and quality of service that Wi-Fi, for example, is not able to provide.
 You have a level of security that for cellular is just baked in with a SIM card.
 Wi-Fi or other technologies cannot provide security at that level.”

 5. When you need high reliability